Soheyl Beygi

-Soheyl Beygi (سهيل بيگي, also Romanized as Soheyl Beygī; also known as Asīlbāki) is a village in Koregah-e Gharbi Rural District, in the Central District of Khorramabad County, Lorestan Province, Iran.
-At the 2006 census, its population was 1,394, in 279 families.
+Soheyl Beygi (سهيل بيگي) (Note: Also romanized as Soheyl Beygī; also known as Asīlbāki) is a village in Koregah-e Gharbi Rural District (Note: Formerly Koregah Rural District) of the Central District in Khorramabad County, Lorestan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,394 in 279 households.
+The following census in 2011 counted 1,971 people in 508 households.
+The 2016 census measured the population of the village as 2,364 people in 664 households.